Good Neighbor Fund

 Good Neighbor Fund grants

-The University of Minnesota will make up to $45,000 available in total grant funds for the year 2019 from the Good Neighbor Fund endowment and from a generous contribution of MN United FC Major League Soccer.
+The University of Minnesota will make up to $64,000 available in total grant funds for the year 2020 from the Good Neighbor Fund endowment.
 We encourage applications for projects that reflect the long-term purpose of the U of M Good Neighbor Fund, which is to promote the beauty, stability, vitality, and security of the communities adjacent to the University of Minnesota’s Twin Cities campus.

 |West Bank Safety||West Bank Business Association||$7,993.00|